BenjiTrapp/GPSSimulator/README.md

 How do I start the vHIL experiment?
 -----------------------------------
-In the Package "starter" are three classes:
+In the sources root directory are two classes with different purposes:
-* GPSParserStarter - Make sure to start this class first.
-In this class you can see later the generated NMEA sentences.
-* GPSGeneratorStarter - Start this class as second class.
-This class will shedule the data generation tasks for the NMEA Sentences.
-Currently only RMC and GGA Sentences are supported!
-* FIGPSGeneratorStarter - This class is used to convert the virtual Prototype into a fault-injection environment.
-Currently a dynamic switching and triggering between the pertubation modes is not supported but my be added later.
+* The Class GPSSimulatorStarter is used to start the GPS Simulation.
+In short, that means, GPS Positions will be randomly generated and get parsed by a fictive Telemetry Dummy for further processing as data objects.
+* To spread the Chaos in form of a Fault-Injection Experiment, you can set up your favourite Perturbation Functions and compromise the generated data of the GPS Simulator.

 Is there a graphical presentation of my virtual flight available?
 -------------------------------------------
-Sure, just take a look at this class: https://github.com/BenjiTrapp/GPSSimulator/blob/master/src/gps/NMEA/graph/NMEAGraphGUI.java
+Sure, just take a look at this class: https://github.com/BenjiTrapp/GPSSimulator/blob/master/src/gps/NMEA/graph/NMEAGraphGI.java

 This class is a SWING GUI that can interpret the generated NMEA Sentences that were generated.
 This GUI helps to proof that a dash in the coordinates occurred f.e.